There are plenty of other places to visit, but these are a great start!

 Getting to Paklenica National Park by car is your easiest option.
-The drive only takes around 1 hour.
+The drive only takes around an hour.

 If you don’t have a car, there’s a bus that goes directly from Zadar Bus Terminal to Paklenica.
 The bus takes a little over an hour and costs €5.

-The price for entry to the park depends on which month you visit in:
+The price for entry to the park depends on which month you visit:

 March, April, May, October: €5.30